alisters/codersGroupDocker/README.md

 And this is definitely looks like a linux box
 I'm getting out, and just using this a bit more

+Get a shell using k9s
+cd /proc
+cd {somePid}
+cd ns
+ls -la

+Show that the two processes do in fact have the same namespaces in /proc

 lsns